 Are you a personal trainer who's feeling overwhelmed?
 Have you got a forever growing to-do-list?
 That never seems to end...We know that many personal trainers suffer from burnout, so this week reached out to Nick Screeton, one of the UK's top personal trainers and the founder of LEP Fitness.

-Whether you've got a full diary of clients and are doing 30+ sessions per week, or you are just starting.
+Whether you've got a full diary of clients and are doing 30+ sessions per week, or you are just starting in fitness.
 It's not always easy to get the right work/life balance as a personal trainer.
 Many trainers suffer from this, so don't worry if this sounds like you.

 So, if you need solutions to balancing your work life, here are four!